FridaWikell/python-snake/README.md

 ![Screenshot of contrast grid](doc/contrast-grid.webp)

-The contrast test at [Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20%20Text%0D%0A%23013220%2C%20Button%0D%0A%23000000%2C%20Terminal%0D%0A%23008000%2C%20Snake&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) resulted in AAA values for all combination used in the game except for one.
+The contrast test at [Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20%20Text%0D%0A%23013220%2C%20Button%0D%0A%23000000%2C%20Terminal%0D%0A%23008000%2C%20Snake&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) resulted in AAA values for all combinations used in the game except for one.
 The combination of the black terminal background and the green ascii-snake resulted in only a AA18 value (4).
-Even though the bad contrast result, the combination is kept since the combination is never used to present any text.
+Even though there was a bad result for contrast, the combination is kept since the combination is never used to present any text.

 ### Manual Testing